BrainNotFoundException/Swift-Cube/README.md

 --> use 'a' and 'd' or arrow keys on the keybard to play
 --> touch the left or right side of the screen on any touch screen device to move accordingly

+# CONTACT
+--> You can add me on discord - CerealChiller#4855

 # CREDITS
 --> This is a modified version of a game on youtube made by brackeys